 As disclosed above, the Scheme manages its liquidity risk by investing in liquid assets that it expects to be able to liquidate within seven days or less.
 Liquid assets include cash and cash equivalents.
-As at 30 June 2021, these assets amounted to \$53,543,000 (2020: \$36,011,000).
+The Scheme will only allow investors to fully redeem their investment or reinvest at the completion of the relevant loan period.
+As at 30 June 2023, these assets amounted to \$67,454,624 (2022: \$32,711,000).